disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     GO
     ```

-    You'll see a text version of the execution plan, instead of the actual query results for the **SELECT** statement.
+    In the results pane, you'll see a text version of the execution plan, instead of the actual query results for the **SELECT** statement.

       ![Screenshot showing the text version of a query plan](../images/upd-dp-300-module-10-lab-01.png)